Navigate to

 Quantum computing

 Computer systems and algorithms that depend directly on quantum mechanical properties and effects to perform computations.
-Quantum computers can solve particular types of problems much faster than existing ‘classical’ computers, including problems that are not practical to solve using even the most powerful classical computers imaginable.
-Applications for quantum computing accurately simulating chemical and biological processes, revealing secret communications, machine learning and efficiently optimising very complex systems.
+Quantum computers can solve particular types of problems much faster than existing ‘classical’ computers, including problems that are not practical to solve using even today’s most powerful classical computers.
+Applications for quantum computing include accurately simulating chemical and biological processes, breaking currently widely used encryption methods, machine learning and efficiently optimising very complex systems.

 Quantum sensors